 The gig economy is an ever-growing economic system that allows individuals to make money by providing services on a short-term basis.
 This type of work is usually done remotely or on-site and can range from freelance writing and consulting to app development and ride-sharing.
 With increasing technology and access to the global market, more and more people are turning to the gig economy as a way to make money.

-If you’re looking to make money in the gig economy, here are some tips on how to get started:
+If you’re looking to make money in the gig economy, here are some tips on how to get started according to multiple sources:

 1. Identify Your Skills.
 The first step to making money in the gig economy is to identify what skills you have and what services you can offer.
 Think about what you’re good at and what you enjoy doing.
 Do you have a knack for writing or knowledge of a particular subject?
 Are you tech-savvy and have experience building apps?
 Once you’ve identified your skills, you can start looking for gigs that match what you have to offer.